-In this eventuality, CMIM will need to use a benchmark to provide a fair value for one or both of the policies, and switch that for the notional value in its calculations.
-Mrs M seems to have had a low attitude to risk and low capacity for loss.
-To the extent that either Standard Life or Aviva cannot provide a notional value - which remains the preferred method of redressing this complaint - I consider that a 50% portion in the FTSE UK Private Investors Income Index on a Total Return basis and a 50% portion in line with the average return from fixed rate bonds would be the appropriate benchmark to use in this case.
+However if Royal London can't provide a notional value, CMIM will need to use a benchmark to provide a fair value for one or both of the policies, and switch that for the notional value in its calculations.
+I consider that the FTSE UK Private Investors Income Index on a Total Return basis would most closely align with Miss B's likely attitude to risk and/or how the Royal London plan would have continued to perform.

 The FTSE UK Private Investors Income total return index is made up of a range of indices with different asset classes, mainly UK equities and government bonds.
 It's a fair measure for someone who was prepared to take some risk to get a higher return.
-The average rate for the fixed rate bonds would be a fair measure for someone who wanted to achieve a reasonable return without risk to her capital.
-I consider that Mrs M's risk profile was in between, in the sense that she was prepared to take a small level of risk to attain her investment objectives.
-So, the 50/50 combination would reasonably put her into that position.

-It doesn't mean that Mrs M would specifically have made investments that exactly mirrored the return on this benchmark.
+It doesn't mean that Miss B would specifically have made investments that exactly mirrored the return on this benchmark.
 For that reason CMIM should not be deducting investment costs or other charges from the benchmark.
-The view I'm taking here is that the sort of funds Mrs M would have remained invested in with Standard Life or Aviva (if notional values aren't available) would typically have performed broadly in line with this benchmark; notwithstanding the charges (which would have been lower than the SSAS in any event).
+The view I'm taking here is that the sort of funds Miss B would have invested in (if a notional value isn't available) would typically have performed broadly in line with this benchmark, notwithstanding the charges.
 It is a proxy that is being used for the purposes of compensation.

-I'm also satisfied the losses or gains in the DFM portfolio form part of Mrs M's overall loss.
+I'm also satisfied the losses or gains in the DFM portfolio form part of Miss B's overall loss.
 I note the points CMIM has made about the steps it took to ensure that its own DFM portfolio was appropriate, which it cannot vouch for in the subsequent reinvestment.
-But I've reached the conclusion that Mrs M would have had no reason to be transferring her pension from Standard Life and Aviva at all, but for CMIM's failings - and I don't think it likely Standard Life and Aviva would have permitted DFM in the types of plan Mrs M held.
+But I've reached the conclusion that Miss B would have had no reason to be using a DFM arrangement at all if it hadn't been presented to her as a 'combined package' with TRG - and I don't think it likely Royal London would have permitted DFM in the type of plan Miss B held.

-So including the present-day DFM value in the calculation is part of putting Mrs M back into the position she would have been in, had CMIM not acted as it did.
-And that includes the subsequent changes of DFM provider as these were either automatic or were encouraged by the very same third parties which CMIM had agreed to get involved with (in a way which did not act in the best interests of Mrs M and its other clients).
+So, including the present-day DFM value in the calculation is part of putting Miss B back into the position she would have been in, had CMIM not acted as it did.
+And that includes the subsequent changes of DFM provider as these were either encouraged by the very same third parties which CMIM had agreed to get involved with, or were necessitated by the demise of a subsequent provider.

-In all of the circumstances above I think it's fair and reasonable for me to hold CMIM responsible for 100% of Mrs M's loss.
+In all of the circumstances above I think it's fair and reasonable for me to hold CMIM responsible for 100% of Miss B's loss.
 It's a matter for CMIM whether it wishes to attempt to recover any of the compensation I'm requiring it to pay from other parties.
-It may take an assignment of Mrs M's rights to pursue those parties as a further part of the abovementioned undertaking, if it wishes to do so.
+It may take an assignment of Miss B's rights to pursue those parties as a further part of the abovementioned undertaking, if it wishes to do so.